 and type in the passphrase you used when you generated your identity file.

 The last step loads your passphrase into memory.
 Now every time you access a remote machine from your workstation, you will not be prompted for your passphrase nor password.

-For example, this command will connect you to hopper (assuming you have a public key stored there) in a new xterm and log you in automatically:
+For example, this command will connect you to edison (assuming you have a public key stored there) in a new xterm and log you in automatically: